paugarcia32/TFG/Documentation/LoRa Libary Documentation/content/comparisonContentLoRaWAN.typ

   == Beelan-LoRaWAN
   #pad()[]
   #par[
-    In first place, there is the `Beelan LoRaWAN` Library.
+    In first place, there is the `Beelan LoRaWAN` @beelan_lorawan Library.
 This library is develop for be used in a generic platform, so is useful in our case.
   ]

   #beelanModulesList